Aquilifer, Legio XX Valeria VictrixBritannia, AD 61

 Painting: Fernando Ruiz

 – The detailing level of this Ramón Martinez’s sculpture is out of this world.
 Every single aspect of it has been carefully researched and crafted.

 – The powerful look of the lion fur makes this bust a really interesting character.

 – It allows a lot of room for interpretation for painting.

 – Our signature resin quality allows you to get the figure clean and ready in almost no time, so you may invest your precious free time in what really matters: painting and having fun.

 Progress got less steady as the Romans reached the Northern parts of Britain, due to the harsher nature of the land and the weather and the wild nature of the local tribes.
-Eventually, they set a fortified frontier at the limits of the pacified lands, Hadrian’s Wall and renounced to push forth to the north, setting effectively the actual frontier of Scotland and England.
+Eventually, they set a fortified frontier at the limits of the pacified lands, Hadrian’s Wall, and renounced to push forth to the north, setting effectively the actual frontier of Scotland and England.

-An aquilifer was a signifer that had the particular honour of carrying the eagle standard of a Roman legion, the Aquila.
+An aquilifer was a signifer that had the particular honor of carrying the eagle standard of a Roman legion, the Aquila.
 The aquilifer was a very prestigious position, ranking immediately under the centurions.
 Our bust portrays one of these soldiers from the Legio XX Valeria Victrix with some particular pieces of equipment.
-A Lorica Squamata, a smaller parma shield, the signature lion pelt over the helmet and the full brass eagle standard.
+A Lorica Squamata, a smaller parma shield, the signature lion pelt over the helmet, and the full brass eagle standard.